 If we have found an item we like has been listed on several costume sites, then we will link to the best price, which usually, but not always, will be on Amazon.com.
 They seem to be able to undercut everyone else and I can usually find a better product being sold on their site.
-If you are a Prime member, often there are no shipping charge.
+If you are a Prime member, often there are no shipping charges.

 Jack Sparrow Pirate Breeches

 Table of Contents